-Normal operation GSM / GPRS SLEEP Various power save modes set with AT+CFUN command.
+GSM / GPRS SLEEP Various power save modes set with AT+CFUN command.
 Software is active to minimum extent.
 If the Terminal was registered to the GSM network in IDLE mode, it is registered and paging with the BTS in SLEEP mode too.
 Power saving can be chosen at different levels: The NON-CYCLIC SLEEP mode (AT+CFUN=0) disables the AT interface.
 The CYCLIC SLEEP modes AT+CFUN=7 and 9 alternately activate and deactivate the AT interfaces to allow permanent access to all AT commands.
 GSM IDLE Software is active.
 Once registered to the GSM network paging with BTS is carried out.
 The Terminal is ready to send and receive.
-GSM TALK Connection between two subscribers is in progress.
+Normal operation GSM TALK Connection between two subscribers is in progress.
 Power consumption depends on the network coverage's individual settings, such as DTX off/on, FR/EFR/HR, hopping sequences and antenna.
-GPRS IDLE Terminal is ready for GPRS data transfer, but no data is currently sent or received.
-Power consumption depends on network settings and GPRS configuration (e.g. multi-slot settings).
+GPRS IDLETerminal is ready for GPRS data transfer, but no data is currently set received.
+Power consumption depends on network settings and C configuration (e.g. multi-slot settings).
 GPRS DATA GPRS data transfer in progress.
-Power consumption depends on network settings (e.g. power control level), uplink / downlink data rates, GPRS configuration (e.g. used multi-slot settings) and reduction of maximum output power.
+Power consumption depends on network settings (e.g. power control level), uplink / downlink data rates, GPRS DATA configuration (e.g. used multi-slot settings) and reduction of maximory output power.
 GPS Transparency GPS transparent mode.
 The mode is set by AT command.
-POWER DOWN nding the AT^SMSO command, after pressing the ON/OFF key or after the ne.
+POWER DOWN Normal shutdown after sending the AT^SMSO command, after pressing the ON/OFF key or after the activation of the ON/OFF line.
 The RTC works continuously, but the software is not active.
-Interfaces are Airplane mode Airplane mode shuts down the radio part, causes the Terminal to log off from the GSM/GPRS network and disables all AT commands whose execution requires a radio connection.
-Airplane mode can be controlled by the AT commands AT^SCFG and AT+CALA: With AT^SCFG= MEopMode/Airplane/OnStart the Terminal can be configured to enter the Airplan mode each time when switched on or reset.
-The parameter AT^SCFG=MEopMode/Airplane can be used to switch back and forth betwee Normal mode and Airplane mode any time during operation.
-Setting an alarm time with AT+CALA followed by AT^SMSO wakes the module up into Airplan mode at the scheduled time.
+Interfaces are not accessible.
+Airplane mode shuts down the radio part, causes the Terminal to log off from the GSM/GF and disables all AT commands whose execution requires a radio connection.
+Airplane mode can be controlled by the AT commands AT^SCFG and AT+CALA: With AT^SCFG= MEopMode/Airplane/OnStart the Terminal can be configured to entermode each time when switched on or reset.
+The parameter AT^SCFG=MEopMode/Airplane can be used to switch back and for Normal mode and Airplane mode any time during operation.
+Setting an alarm time with AT+CALA followed by AT^SMSO wakes the module up in mode at the scheduled time.